 - Customer service.
 I did not personally interact with TWOPAGES, but according to the Amazon reviews their service is very good.

-TWOPAGES Pinch Pleat Drapes Cons
+TWOPAGES Curtains Cons

 - Price.
 A great “middle of the road” option, but more expensive than Target or IKEA.